 For around $15, you can book a guided tour of the facilities and restricted areas like the All-Star club, owners suite, field, and press box.
 There’s also a merchandise store and a Mariners Hall of Fame where you can learn more about the history of baseball in the Pacific Northwest.

-You’ll find baseball-inspired art pieces throughout the park, and the bleachers provide a unique view of downtown Seattle and Puget Sound.
+You’ll find baseball-inspired art pieces throughout the park, and the bleachers provide one of the best view of downtown Seattle and Puget Sound.

 41. Watch an Outdoor Movie